Windrush Collection in the Museum of London

 These influences and inspirations can be seen throughout the designs that are now part of the Museum of London's collection. particularly on the raffia vest hand embroidered with the words ‘Black and British’, accompanied by a Black Power fist and the red lion symbol of England.
 The vest is paired with a shirt made from a vinyl tablecloth purchased in Peckham Market, reminiscent of the decor seen in West Indian front rooms, and flared 1970s style denim culottes.
 Together, these details, within the wider context of the collection, are representative of the experience of my Granddad, and so many other Black British Londoners at that time.

-My granddad's suit which was also acquired by the museum, was designed and made for him by a close friend Winceslas ‘Winston’ Giscombe, a tailor originally from Kingston, Jamaica who came to the UK in 1947 on a ship called the Ormonde, a year before the Windrush arrived in 1948.
+My Grandad's suit which was also acquired by the museum, was designed and made for him by a close friend Winceslas ‘Winston’ Giscombe, a tailor originally from Kingston, Jamaica who came to the UK in 1947 on a ship called the Ormonde, a year before the Windrush arrived in 1948.

 I am so excited to have an outfit from my graduate collection now part of the Museum of London collection.
-My granddad has always been an inspiration to me, and I'm so pleased that his suit and his stories have been recorded in history and can be used by future generations to learn more about Black British history.
+My Grandad has always been an inspiration to me, and I'm so pleased that his suit and his stories have been recorded in history and can be used by future generations to learn more about Black British history.

 My vision for the collection was to share the story of the Windrush Generation, celebrate the Caribbean and to put a positive spin on the negative Windrush coverage that dominated the news in 2018.
 I wanted to share the incredible contributions that people like my grandfather and Winston made to our city in a unique and personal way.
 I’m so pleased that my work will play a part in telling all of our stories to Museum of London visitors for years to come.